 Scanning is a process where a hacker will probe for information about the target system.
 The hacker has three scans in their toolkit: port, network, and vulnerability scans.
 Hackers use port scanning to find any “open doors” they could use to gain ingress to the system or network.
 This includes network scanning to identify any active hosts on the networks, and vulnerability scanning to assess if a host or network has any weaknesses.

 Enumeration is the process through which the hacker discovers usernames, and information regarding user groups, file shares, and services offered by network hosts.
 One way to protect against enumeration is to, where possible, obfuscate information about the network.
 A hacker will most likely attempt to learn information about your network by performing a DNS zone transfer, so it’s worthwhile protecting your network against this.
 Finally, it’s always good to practise to disable any default administrator accounts.

 Hacking is where the real work begins.
 A hacker will use the information gathered through footprinting, scanning, and enumeration to perform the hack and gain ingress to the target system.
 This generally results in the hacker trying to access the target system using a discovered host and username.
 The line of defence at this point is the password for the username the hacker is attempting to use to access the system.

 5. Escalate Privileges

 Having gained ingress to the target system, the hacker will now want to escalate their privileges, e.g. ensure they have enough privilege in the system to execute their intended action.
 This can result in the hacker attempting to gain administrator or root privileges.
 This is generally achieved by the hacker exploiting a bug, design flaw or oversight in some software or the operating system.
-There are many ways to mitigate against a hacker’s attempt to escalate privileges which are included in this downloadable checklist.
+There are many ways to mitigate against a hacker’s attempt to escalate privileges.

 6. Delete Tracks